GRI 102: General Disclosures 2016

 Accounting Metric Category Unit of Measure Code Response

-Percentage of Scope 1 emissions covered by emissions limiting regulations Quantitative Percentage (%) EM-CM-110a.1 0%
+Percentage covered under emissions-limiting regulations Quantitative Percentage (%) EM-CM-110a.1 0

 back to top